lbraglia/protgen/templates/vanilla/stard2015.md

-\newpage

-*This protocol is written according to STARD 2015 guideline; numbers in square brackets (e.g. [10a]) are STARD item identifiers.*
+This protocol is written according to STARD 2015 guideline; numbers in square brackets (e.g. [10a]) are STARD item identifiers.

 **Lista cose da fare: